til-23/til-23-info-public/source/finals-format.rst

 **Robotics:**
   1. Must use ReportingService and LocalizationService APIs that are provided.
+  2. No hardcoding of checkpoints to navigate to.
+Wayfinding must be based on the coordinates provided by the ReportingService.

 Competition Schedule
 ####################

 The schedule for 21-22 Jun is shown below.
 This schedule is subject to change.
-In each "match-up", the teams will flip a coin to see who goes first, "heads" goes first.
+In each "match-up", the teams will flip a coin to see who goes first, if "heads" Team 1 goes first, else Team 2 goes first.

 **Table of Match-ups**